NASA's Osiris-Rex spacecraft is set to land on asteroid Bennu Tuesday: Everything you need to know

 Follow NASA's livestream, which kicks off Tuesday at 2 p.m.
 PT.
 You can also follow the Osiris-Rex Twitter feed to get the latest updates.

-Discuss: NASA's Osiris-Rex set to land on asteroid Bennu Tuesday: How to watch live
+Discuss: NASA's Osiris-Rex set to grab a piece of asteroid Bennu: How to watch live

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.